snowdon-dev/node-llm-test/README.md

 Please let me know if you encounter any issues.

+It’s worth noting that most of the mechanics operate on a 50% chance of activation.
+This means that even at the highest level, there is a real possibility that the test output will be simple—some tests remain trivial to solve regardless of difficulty.
+To obtain meaningful results, a large number of tests must be run, as the majority are expected to fail.
+For example, when the mapping order is left-to-right rather than right-to-left, the LLM tends to produce more correct answers.

 - See the web app at: <https://marketeer.snowdon.dev/tools/llmtest-online/>.

 Commercial use of this code package requires permission—please contact me at